 GIS is one of the largest employers of Deaf Interpreters in the country and offers a wide variety of experiences teaming with both Deaf and Hearing interpreters.
-Job assignments range from working with Deafblind students, to working with international visitors/consultants, as well as administrators.
-Interpreters in this cohort have the opportunity to work with trained CDI and RSC mentors.
-Opportunities on campus are the heart of this program - interpreting for Deafblind students using close vision techniques or tactile sign language.
+Selected interpreters come to campus from August 2015 - May 2016 and work 40-hours a week at GIS while actively engaging in one-on-one mentoring with trained CDI and RSC mentors.

-No. We pay you.
-This program is a PAID mentoring experience on the Gallaudet University campus.
+No. This program is a PAID mentoring experience on the Gallaudet University campus.
 Mentees receive generous weekly stipends between $600 and $850 per week (depending on certification status and years of experience) for working full-time at GIS (Monday through Friday 8am - 5pm).

 What should I expect if I am selected?